 Most of the verses in the graphic are probably authentic, while almost certainly aren’t.
 Regardless, there is nothing malicious in the NIV’s exclusion of them; they’re following what the oldest Greek manuscripts seem to show.

 No, I don’t think this is a big deal.
 A) this is a Babylonian pagan speaking, so “a son of the gods” actually makes sense; and B) the Hebrew of this verse can be translated both ways.
-The Hebrew word ELOHIM – commonly translated as the singular God – is actually PLURAL, referring to both YEHOVAH and YEHOSHUA (yes, ours is a polytheistic religion, with two Gods: God the Father and God the Son, the former named YEHOVAH, the latter named YEHOSHUA), and not only the same word but the same form and tense of the word used to refer to plural pagan “gods”.
-Also, the form in Daniel 3:25 is ELOHIN rather than ELOHIM, and very likely the speaker intended to refer to pagan “gods” (although ironically, it probably was one of the true Gods – Yehoshua the Son – who was seen).
+The Hebrew word ELOHIM – commonly translated as the singular God – is actually PLURAL, and not only the same word but the same form and tense of the word used to refer both to YEHOVAH and to plural pagan “gods”.
+Also, the form in Daniel 3:25 is ELOHIN rather than ELOHIM, and very likely the speaker intended to refer to pagan “gods” (although ironically, it probably was Yehoshua/Jesus the Son who was seen).